ScaleHost

 Your rules.

-Small Canadian team running dedicated hardware in Ashburn, VA.
+Small team running dedicated hardware in Falkenstein, Germany.
 Custom-tuned for Rust.
 Setup takes about a minute, controls are in plain words, monthly billing, cancel from the panel.

 10 max per box